Xposed-Modules-Repo/de.buttercookie.rocketplayerdefuser/README.md

 demands an in-app subscription for the cheap price of 19.99 € per month, or something like that.

-It so happens that one of the last versions of Rocket Player that was presumably built by the original developer before the sale (5.18.60) has an expiration date on January 4, 2024, which, as somebody who paid for the original "Rocket Unlocker" I find rather annoying, to say the least.
+It so happens that one of the last versions of Rocket Player that was presumably built by the original developer before the sale (5.18.60) has an expiration date of January 4, 2024, which, as somebody who paid for the original "Rocket Unlocker" I find rather annoying, to say the least.

 This Xposed module disables that dialog again, allowing you to use old versions of Rocket Player in